poutnikl/Hiking-Poutnik/README.md

 # Hiking-Poutnik
-Hiking profile for Brouter application
+Profile template for configured Hiking profiles for Brouter application